MKarmanto/Expenses/README.md

 PUT                  /api/expenses/                                                             update certain expense using id in the body to find it

-## Project self evaluation

-Solution design: The backend of the project was build around MVC pattern and therefore follows the good practices of API architecture.
-The frontend part could've had bit cleaner design and splitting of the components could've been added.

-Execution: The final product came out better than I expected.
-Build is deployed, even deployed it in my custom DNS www.matiaskarmanto.com and the frontend features really make it application that one could use.

-Requirements satisfaction: All requirements were met, including 21 tests for all the validation of user input.

-Coding Style: I used Prettier to enforce coding style and ESLint to enforce code quality.
-For my eye even the commenting is pleasant to read and code is easy to follow.
-Some JSdoc was also added for extra flavour.

-Documentation: YAML-file can be found in root folder of the project.
-README should have instructions and necessary information of the project.

-Bonus Credit: A deployed frontend with /GET, /DELETE & /POST endpoints was implimented.

 ### SQL Statements to create database

 CREATE TABLE IF NOT EXISTS `expenses` (